 - Portfolio Design

 - Risk Assessment

 - Tax Minimization

 Asset Managers often serve those who like to handle their own finances, but who prefer to have some help handling their investment portfolio.
 They may feel their financial affairs are manageable, or they may be in the habit of using multiple professionals for these services rather than a single wealth management solution.

 In summary, the differences between Wealth and Asset Management are:

-- Wealth Management is an all-encompassing approach to your finances, including other tangible assets.
+- Wealth Management is an all-encompassing approach to your finances designed to protect and grow wealth and includes other tangible assets.